 Yet there was one serious question about Timothy's suitability as a helper.
 Although his mother was a Jewish Christian, his father was a Greek pagan.
 The writer, Luke, does not actually say that his father was an unbeliever, but his pointed reference to his mother as a believer leaves no doubt that his father was not.
 In his Second Epistle to Timothy, Paul says that Timothy's faith had resided first in his grandmother Lois and then in his mother Eunice (2 Tim.
 1:5), but he makes no mention of his father.

 The hindrance to using Timothy in evangelistic work was not, however, his lack of a godly father.
-The hindrance was that everyone knew he was not a circumcised Jew.
-Paul realized that if he ushered a man like Timothy into the ministry, some Jews would raise a clamor.
+Rather, everyone knew that despite being a Jew on the maternal side of his family, he was not circumcised.
+Paul realized that if he ushered a man like Timothy into the ministry, some other Jews would raise a clamor.

 To silence any possible objections to Timothy's presence on the missionary team, Paul took and circumcised him.
 Timothy's willingness to accept hardship for the sake of serving God was therefore put to a demanding test right at the outset of his ministry.
 His willingness to suffer pain in order to fend off destructive criticism is a fine illustration of a principle Paul later taught the Corinthians: "I am made all things to all men, that I might by all means save some" (1 Cor.
 9:22).

 Now with Timothy as their helper, Paul and Silas continued their work of strengthening churches already established.
 Everywhere they went, they not only fortified believers with good teaching, but also enabled them to continue growing.
 No doubt both in their teaching and practice they emphasized soulwinning—in their practice by laboring themselves at evangelism, and in their teaching by encouraging all other believers to be witnesses also.
 The result was that the churches added new people daily.